Tag archive for: Innovation

 Topics such as the ethical challenges of predictive biotechnology, innovation in the context of a health crisis, and ethical guidelines for innovation in neuroscience will be addressed at this conference, organized in partnership with the Occitanie Regional Ethics Center.

-Open to all (upon free registration), this event will welcome members of the Academy of Sciences and the National Academy of Medicine, which is sponsoring the event.
+Open to everyone (free registration required), this event will welcome members of the Academy of Sciences as well as the National Academy of Medicine, which is sponsoring the event.

-Conference program, October 7, 2021, on the ADV campus
+Conference Program, October 7, 2021, on the ADV campus

 • 8:30 a.m.